 Psychology.
 It’s a science and it’s a profession.
 At the heart of both is the study of the human mind and how it affects behaviour.
 How do emotions work?
 What influences motivation.
 And how can we harness it?
 What part does perception play in how communities function?
 If it’s to do with human behaviour, it’s to do with psychology.

 This is why psychology offers so many career paths.
-When you graduate with a degree in psychology, you’re qualified to work in any number of fields – where you can make a real difference.
+When you graduate with a degree in psychology, you’re qualified to work in any number of fields.
+And you can make a real difference.
 To individuals, organisations, and communities.
 What’s more, the government predicts that future demand for a range of psychology professionals will be strong.